-Securitisation: the BNP Paribas Group structures securitisation vehicles for the purposes of offering customers financing solutions for their assets, either directly or through consolidated ABCP conduits.
-Each vehicle finances the purchase of customers' assets (receivables, bonds, etc.) primarily by issuing bonds backed by these assets and whose redemption is linked to their performance.
+Securitisation: the BNP Paribas Group structures securitisation vehicles for the purposes of offering customers financing solutions for their assets, either directly or through consolidated ABCP

 Funds: the Group structures and manages funds to offer investment opportunities to its customers.
 Dedicated or public funds are offered to institutional and individual customers and are distributed and commercially monitored by the BNP Paribas Group.
 The entities of the BNP Paribas Group responsible for managing these funds may receive management fees and performance commission.
 The BNP Paribas Group may hold units in these funds, as well as units in funds dedicated to the insurance activity not managed by the BNP Paribas Group.